wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

 *   (1) Subject to [sections 25][37] and [26][38], property seized under [section 21][32] shall be held in the custody of the Crown and shall not be released until---

-    *   (a) a decision is made not to lay an information in respect of the alleged offence for which the property was seized; or
+    *   (a) a decision is made not to file a charging document in respect of the alleged offence for which the property was seized; or

-    *   (b) an information against the person charged with the offence for which the property was seized is dismissed,---
+    *   (b) a charge against the person charged with the offence for which the property was seized is dismissed,---

     and, in that event, it must be released immediately from the custody of the Crown.

-    (2) The decision whether or not to lay an information in respect of an alleged offence for which property is seized under [section 21][32] shall be made as soon as reasonably practicable after the property is seized.
+    (2) The decision whether or not to file a charging document in respect of an alleged offence for which property is seized under [section 21][32] shall be made as soon as reasonably practicable after the property is seized.

-    Compare: 1991 No 18 [s 16][70]
+    Compare: 1991 No 18 [s 16][71]

+    Section 24(1)(a): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 24(1)(b): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 24(2): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 25 Release of property by Minister